Ernie O'Malley: Legacy

 O'Malley's literary output, as well as the research he undertook in his later years, resulted in his being portrayed as the "historian of the resistance".
 One author claims that O'Malley, in writing in The Singing Flame about nationalist defeats of old, the failure to defeat the Free State feeling as raw to republicans as any previous reverse and a fondness amongst his fellow captives for old ballads, was likening the departure of republicans from Ireland ("released prisoners crowded to the United States") to the Flight of the Wild Geese; however, O'Malley did not use that specific term.
 O'Malley's work filled a gap the historiography of the Irish revolutionary period that mostly overlooked the activities of local leaders and their men.
 In that regard, his voluminous civil war output is both accurate and "unrivalled".
 His memoirs are the main inspiration behind the Ken Loach 2006 film The Wind that Shakes the Barley and the character of Damien Donovan is based loosely on O'Malley.
 A sculpture of Manannán mac Lir, donated in his memory by Helen Hooker, stands in the Mall in Castlebar, County Mayo.
 A 2007 proposal to rename a road in Castlebar in O'Malley's honour was strongly supported by local residents but rejected by town councillors.
 Despite O'Malley's appreciation of the arts, Todd Andrews did not consider him an intellectual.

 A documentary film on O'Malley's life, On Another Man's Wound: Scéal Ernie O'Malley ("Ernie O'Malley's Story"), was made for TG4 by Jerry O'Callaghan in 2008.
 A Call to Arts, a documentary about the artistic journey of Helen Hooker and Ernie O'Malley, was produced by Cormac O'Malley and directed by Chris Kepple in 2020.
 It was shown on Connecticut Public Television (2020) and RTÉ (2021).

+Several scholarships and awards exist jointly to honour the cultural legacy of O'Malley and his wife.
+The University of Limerick in 2026 established the O'Malley Fellowship, for an American scholar, as a "vital investment in advancing Irish Studies at an international level".
+This biannual fellowship is supported by the Irish American Cultural Institute (IACI).
+In 1989, IACI created the O'Malley Art Award, a biennial bursary open to persons resident in Ireland.
+New York University's Tamiment Library established the O'Malley Research Travel Grant in 2019 for students to undertake research in the archives of Irish America at NYU.